dennisfarmer/dennisfarmer.github.io/_posts/2020-05-05-academicsuccess.md

 Beyond academics, there are some consistant trends across the correlation matrix:

 - Coffee drinkers are less likely to participate in any of the other methods (besides using energy drinks).
-Unfortunately, this abnormally strong trend is more likely than not because of a low sample size, because only 6 participants responded as being coffee drinkers (the question was added late).
+Unfortunately, this abnormally strong trend is likely just because of a low sample size, because only 6 participants responded as being coffee drinkers (the question was added later on).

-- People who limit their use of social media are statistically likely to also participate in most of the methods on this matrix, and are unlikely to participate in the activities that negatively correlate with `i-score`.
-If you are looking for a way to get into the methods on the matrix, looking into limiting your social media usage is a great way to start.

 - Students who meditate are likely to also keep a journal, and those who exercise are also likely to maintain a healthy diet.
 These traits go hand-in-hand as being focused on mind and body respectively, which is interesting to notice alongside the fact that these two sets of traits do not necessarily have a strong correlation with each other, meaning that students who journal and meditate don't really have a higher or lower chance of dieting and exercising.

+- People who limit their use of social media are likely to also participate in most of the methods on this matrix (besides body-focused methods, interestingly), and are unlikely to participate in the activities that negatively correlate with `i-score`.
+If you are looking for a way to get into the methods on the matrix, looking into limiting your social media usage is a great way to start.

 #### Coffee vs Energy Drinks
-<h6>(This is the best plot I could come up with for these, sue me for my terrible graphs lol)</h6>

-![Coffee vs Energy Drink](/projectimages/FOAS/PD_coffeeVSenergy_iscore.png)

 One of the more surprising conclusions is that being a coffee drinker turns out to negatively impact your grades more than being an energy drink user.
 As well as this, neither of these drinks are correlated with *higher* grades (on average), rather the effect of energy drinks is close to zero and coffee has a negative correlation of -0.38.
 You would think that drinking coffee would increase your brain's clarity or something, but according to the data, the inverse is true.

+<h6>(This is the best plot I could come up with for these, sue me for my terrible graphs lol)</h6>

+![Coffee vs Energy Drink](/projectimages/FOAS/PD_coffeeVSenergy_iscore.png)

 The combination of coffee and energy drinks impacts academic achievement by a non-marginal amount.
 Sample size is still something to consider with this data, but at the same time the clear difference between categories is quite interesting to observe.